NDTV: 2003–2007: Independent broadcasting network

 The network was successful in pursuing a strategy of promoting anchors as TV stars in an attempt to both consolidate its brand name and as an incentive for drawing and retaining a talent pool of journalists.
 Some of their journalists eventually started branching out to begin their own ventures, and a number of top executive employees left the network, including both the managing editor Rajdeep Sardesai and the chief financial officer Sameer Manchanda who left the network to join hands with the entrepreneur Raghav Bahl, who went on to launch CNN IBN.
 The resignations reportedly caused a number of problems for the network, the morale in the newsroom dipped and the network began finding it difficult to remain on top with an emergence of a crowded market with high competition as newer channels had more room for experimentation.
-Manchanda's resignation made the company's advertisers, the primary source of revenue to become vulnerable as the network which was solely in news broadcasting didn't have extensive connections unlike others in the industry.
+Manchanda's resignation made the company's advertisers, the primary source of revenue to become vulnerable as the network which was solely in news broadcasting did not have extensive connections unlike others in the industry.

 Due to the founder of CNN IBN being from NDTV, among other examples, the network is widely credited for having created a category of media professionals with high credibility in the Indian broadcasting industry.
 In an effort to check further loss of employees, the company began offering extensive salary raises and stock options to its employees after the departure of Sardesai.
 It was noted in 2012 that the company had a high distribution of its wealth, with stock options worth ₹10 million being available to over 200 employees (15% of the workforce).
 In 2005, the network had also launched a business news channel called NDTV Profit.
 The channel would become a competitor of the leading business news channel CNBC TV18 over the next 5 years.